-Welcome to the Hancock County Auditor Homepage.
+Welcome to the Hancock County Auditor Homepage

 It is my pleasure to serve as Auditor of Hancock County, Ohio.
 As Auditor I serve as the County's Chief Fiscal Officer, Chief Assessor, Chief Payroll Officer, and Sealer of Weights and Measures.
 As fiscal officer, the auditor is responsible for maintaining county financial records, issuing warrants (checks) for payment of county obligations and preparing the County's Annual Financial Report (CAFR).
 As assessor, the auditor determines property values for taxing purposes and transferring real property deeds.
 And, as sealer of weights and measures, the auditor tests and certifies the accuracy of various commercial measuring devices, such as gasoline pumps, to ensure consumer protection.

-Hancock County's 2016 Appropriations (expenses) are now available for public viewing.
+Hancock County's 2020 Appropriations (expenses) are available for public viewing.
 This working document is provided in a clear, concise format which is reader-friendly.

-The Hancock County Budget Commission will meet each Thursday at 2:00 p.m. in the Auditor's Office in the Courthouse if deemed necessary.
+The Hancock County Budget Commission will meet each Tuesday at 11:00 p.m. in the Auditor's Office in the Courthouse if deemed necessary.